Dr-Khatib/OOP-Section3-2425-2/StudentFile/Nurul Adriana/README.md

-# 📚 Library Management System – Java Mini Project
+# 📚 Library Management System – OOP Mini Project

 This Java mini project simulates a **Library Management System** that allows users to add, remove, and borrow books using core object-oriented programming concepts such as **inheritance**, **polymorphism**, **composition**, and **exception handling**.